 Do you have Ukrainian nationality?
 Then you can travel within the European Union.
 You can also travel to and from Ukraine.
-You will need a valid biometric passport with a proof of residency.
-With this you prove abroad that you have protection in the Netherlands until 4 March 2023.
+You will need a valid biometric passport, proof of residency (sticker or card) and the extension letter from the IND.
+With this you prove abroad that you have protection in the Netherlands until 4 March 2025.
 How long you can be in another EU country with this proof is different for each country.
 There is no general rule for this.
 Check this first with the country you want to travel to.
-Sometimes you receive a card as a proof of residency.
-You will not be able to travel with this, the card is not a travel document.
-It is not yet possible to collect a proof of residency.

 If you do not have Ukrainian nationality, travelling within and outside the EU is at your own risk.
-The IND will not give you a return visa.
+The IND will not give you a return visa or entry visa for returning to the Netherlands.
 You cannot make an appointment for a return visa at an IND desk.
-This also applies when you receive your proof of residency.
+This also applies when you have your proof of residency.

 Working in the Netherlands

 Everyone who comes under the Temporary Protection Directive can work in the Netherlands without a work permit (in Dutch: tewerkstellingsvergunning or twv).
-This means that an employer does not have to request a work permit for you.
-And that you can easily look for a job, if you want to.
-The work permit exemption applies to all work in employment.
+This means that employers do not have to request a work permit for you.
+Employers should only notify the Employee Insurance Agency (in Dutch: UWV) that they are employing you.
+The work permit exemption applies to all jobs in employment.
 You will need an employment contract with an employer.
-You must also meet the following requirements:
+To obtain the work permit exemption you must also meet the following requirements: